 Mutations that cause esophageal adenocarcinoma (EA), have been mapped in unprecedented detail, which indicates that more than half of them could be a target for drugs that are currently in trials for other cancer types.

-This study, published today in the journal Nature Genetics, may help to stratify patients with esophageal cancer, to give them a more personalized treatment.
+This study, published today in the journal Nature Genetics, may help to stratify patients with cancer of the esophagus, to give them a more personalized treatment.
 It can provide options that are currently available to patients in addition to standard chemotherapy, radiotherapy or surgery.

 Researchers from the UK at the University of Cambridge have used whole-genome sequencing, and sequencing of the whole ekzom for mapping mutations in AP, the main subtype of esophageal cancer in England.